Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 • Act as both a sounding board for student's ideas and a link between students and resources.

-• Together, the initiatives of Student Academic Support Services are directed toward anchoring students in the intellectual life of the College, supporting meaningful and inclusive interaction across difference, and facilitating engagement and personal development.
+• Together, the initiatives of Student Support Services are directed toward anchoring students in the intellectual life of the College, supporting meaningful and inclusive interaction across difference, and facilitating engagement and personal development.

 top